Nuvoola/oreilly-ai-nyc/README.md

     git pull
 ```

-2. Will do our best to provide you with cloud credentials for you to use free of charge, however, there may be some restrictions.
+2. We will do our best to provide you with cloud credentials for you to use free of charge, however, there may be some restrictions.
 Azure, Google, and AWS all offer free tier options for limited use cases.